 Consultation Planning Process

-Over the next several years the agency plans to conduct evaluations that will provide information that the agency can use to improve its operations, processes, and procedures.
-The program evaluations required under GPRA will be included in each of our annual performance budgets.
-The agency’s program and process evaluation approaches include the following components:
+Over the next several years we plan to conduct evaluations which will provide information which we can use to improve our Agency's operations, processes, and procedures.
+The program evaluations required under GPRA to be conducted for specific programs designed to achieve the goals and objectives of this strategic plan will be included in each of our annual performance plans.
+However, our program and process evaluation approaches include the following components:

-In addition to the performance measures envisioned in GPRA, the agency will also create sub-level targets for each functional unit.
-These internal targets are operational tools to buttress efforts to achieve the public service goal.
-For example, the agency will set interim milestones and track incremental processing steps or developments on Commission-level cases, which, if achieved, should assist in achieving the goals pertaining to Commission review.
+In addition to the performance measures envisioned in GPRA, we will also create sub-level indicators for each functional unit.
+These internal indicators are operational tools to buttress efforts to achieve our external goals.
+For example, we will set interim milestones and track incremental processing steps or developments on Commission-level cases, which, if achieved, should assist in achieving the goals for Commission review.